Amarthgul/InteractiveInspector/README.md

 ## Dev Log

+* July 12th

+  Added a breahting animation to the help instructions, further tidied up the code.
+Optimized the color picking algorithm so that it works properly on different screen resolutions.

+* July 5th

+  Auto voiceover now function properly, when the text description panel is on, whenever a new object is selected, its voice description will be played automaitcally.

+  Help instruction can now be clicked outside to hide, and the highlight has animations to signify which key to use.

 * June 29th

   Changed the selection method, by default the user can only select 1 object.
 There is now a multiple slection